gopala-kr/Quantum-Dots/23-Future-of-ET/tech-use-cases.md

 Amazon’s NLP & AI platform, Alexa

-Accenture developed a solution for a European energy provider using Amazon’s NLP & AI platform, Alexa.
+Solution for a European energy provider using Amazon’s NLP & AI platform, Alexa.
 An Alexa Voice skill was developed and tailored to allow energy customers to manage their energy account through Amazon’s voice service.

 Developed key features suitable for use by energy customers using Alexa’s voice skill.
 Mobilised and delivered the solution to meet the Amazon Echo UK launch (end of Sep 16) achieving Amazon certification first time.